top of page

 Clinical Psychologist

 Dr. Leung completed her PhD in clinical psychology at Queen's University, and is a licensed clinical and forensic psychologist.
 Dr. Leung provides both assessment and treatment.
 Central to her approach is a striving for collaboration and genuineness within the therapeutic relationship.
-She works with adults presenting with a variety of difficulties including anxiety, depression, psychosis, anger, and emotion dysregulation.
+She works with adults presenting with a variety of difficulties including anxiety, depression, trauma, psychosis, anger, and emotion dysregulation.
+She offers treatment to first responders, members of the military, and members of the RCMP, as well as their family members.
 Although Dr. Leung primarily adopts a cognitive-behavioural framework, she flexibly integrates other therapeutic modalities as indicated.
-Concurrent to her work at Best Psychological Services, Dr. Leung is a staff psychologist with the Forensic Program at Ontario Shores Centre for Mental Health Sciences, where she provides services to individuals with severe mental illness who have been in contact with the law.
+Concurrent to her work at the Canadian Centre for CBT, Dr. Leung is a staff psychologist with the Forensic Program at Ontario Shores Centre for Mental Health Sciences, where she provides services to individuals with severe mental illness who have been in contact with the law.
 Other relevant experience includes a residency at St. Joseph's Healthcare Hamilton, previous employment with Kingston Health Sciences Centre, and training placements at a variety of sites (e.g., private clinics, community-based programs, hospital services) in Kingston, Ontario.

 Ian MacAusland-Berg